There’s not that much distance between Sweden and the Netherlands, but there is a big difference in the way these two countries do business.

 The Netherlands does have emergency leave that can be used when a child is sick.
 The length of time you can take emergency leave is generally a few hours or of a few days; any longer and it is deemed short-term care leave, which lasts no more than twice the number of hours you work weekly in a 12-month period.
 For example, if you work 40 hours per week, you may take 80 hours of short-term leave in one year.
 Parental leave in the Netherlands also includes fathers—mothers may take 16 weeks—but only for five days as of 2019.

-Labour law in Sweden vs. Netherlands
+Labor law in Sweden vs. Netherlands

 Employment law in the Netherlands states that if an employee receives three consecutive temporary contracts, he automatically receives a fixed contract.
 If an employee receives more than one temporary contract over two years, he also receives an automatic fixed contract, provided there is a gap of no longer than six months.

-Though Dutch labour law does protect the employers, employees are a little more protected in Sweden.
+Though Dutch labor law does protect the employers, employees are a little more protected in Sweden.
 After just a six-month probation period, employees are given a permanent contract, or regular contract of indefinite duration.
 For employers, this makes it particularly difficult to fire employees under Swedish work contracts.

 Unions in Sweden operate with employers and the government, not against them; the result is more and often better representation for employees.